 During each optimization, Max first retrieves current balance information for each of your high-yield savings accounts and the checking account shown in the top-left of your Max Dashboard.

-Max then compares how your funds are allocated vs. Max's optimal allocation model, taking into account current interest rates, the FDIC insurance limits (or any other per-account limits you have set), and your target checking/brokerage account balance.
-If Max determines that your cash could be more efficiently allocated, Max sends instructions to your banks on your behalf requesting that they transfer funds between your accounts.
+Max then compares how your funds are allocated vs. Max's optimal allocation model, taking into account current interest rates, the FDIC insurance limits (or any other per-account limits you have set), and the amount you wish to keep in Max Checking or your existing, supported checking account (your “target balance”).
+If any of your cash could be more efficiently allocated, Max will propose to you an optimal re-allocation of cash, and then send your funds transfer instructions to your banks on your behalf.

-During the funds transfer process, the portion of your funds that are being transferred may be unavailable for 1–3 days as they move from one bank to another via the ACH network.
+During the funds transfer process, the portion of your funds that are being transferred may be unavailable for 1–3 business days as they move from one bank to another via the ACH network.
 All funds transfers are managed by your existing banks; Max never takes custody of your funds.

 Note: If you are using Max Checking, any external funding accounts that you have linked to Max will not be factored into your optimization calculation.
 To send a regular amount of money to Max Checking (or to set up a monthly “retirement paycheck” from Max), use your bank’s online banking portal to link your Max Checking account as an external bank account and set up recurring transfers.